Welcome to the American Sign Museum!

 ASM staff have the authority to approach and verify the intent of photography and to enforce the photography policy.
 If any individual/group does not comply with the above conditions, the ASM reserves the right to deny permission to photograph and may request the individual/group leave the premises and forfeit their admission fee.

 The ASM is happy to work with pre-arranged photography groups.
-Please refer to the sidebar for information on scheduling a private or commecial shoot.
+Please contact Kirk at kkeevert@americansignmuseum.org for information on booking a photo or video session.

 *The ASM defines portrait photography as: all posed portraiture with a designated professional or amateur photographer, whether the photographer is paid or unpaid.
 Examples of portrait photography include: wedding, engagement, senior portrait, family portrait, headshots, model shoot, proposal, anniversary, etc. The ASM reserves the right to further define portrait photography on a case-by-case basis.